[Previous page Lost Worlds' Archives (Old material)] [You are now on a page filed as: Wisdom Book][Next page Lost Worlds' Reviews of books and music]

 Sir Alec Cairncross, "We do not know for sure how the economy works, and it certainly does not work in the same way for long.", in Britain's Economic Prospects Reconsidered, 1971.

-The noble and the nobility are usually at odds with one another. -Johann Gottfried Seume, author (1763-1810) From Wordsmith
+The noble and the nobility are usually at odds with one another. -Johann Gottfried Seume, author (1763-1810) (From Wordsmith)

-There are many causes that I am prepared to die for but no causes that I am prepared to kill for. - Mohandas Karamchand Gandhi (1869-1948) From Wordsmith
+There are many causes that I am prepared to die for but no causes that I am prepared to kill for. - Mohandas Karamchand Gandhi (1869-1948) (From Wordsmith)

-:I'm tired of being labelled anti-American because I ask questions."
+"I'm tired of being labelled anti-American because I ask questions."
 US actress and activist, Susan Sarandon.

-The liberties of a people never were, nor ever will be, secure when the transactions of their rulers may be concealed from them. - Patrick Henry, American revolutionary (1736-1799) - From Wordsmith
+The liberties of a people never were, nor ever will be, secure when the transactions of their rulers may be concealed from them. - Patrick Henry, American revolutionary (1736-1799) - (From Wordsmith)

-"The chief business of the nation, as a nation, is the setting up of heroes, mainly bogus."
+Patriotism: "The chief business of the nation, as a nation, is the setting up of heroes, mainly bogus."

 H. L. Mencken, in Prejudices, 1922.